tomojitakasu/PocketSDR/doc/algo_desc.md

 The loss threshold is lower than the acquisition threshold.
 This hysteresis is intentional.
 Once a channel is locked, its carrier and code predictions make it possible to continue tracking at lower C/N0 than would be practical for blind search.
-The channel is declared lost only when the filtered C/N0 drops below the tracking threshold.
 For L6, a separate threshold is used because the tracking and CSK correlation behavior differs from ordinary ranging signals.

+C/N0 alone measures only received power, so it cannot detect a loss of carrier phase lock while prompt power stays high.
+The loss test therefore combines two detectors evaluated once per `T_CN0` window: the filtered C/N0 against the loss threshold, and the carrier lock indicator (PLI, see 4.5) against `sdr_thres_pli` for Costas-tracked signals.
+A window is bad when either fails, and a pessimistic counter requires `sdr_lost_th` consecutive bad windows before loss is declared.
+This keeps brief fades from forcing a false loss while still catching the high-power, phase-unlocked case that C/N0 misses.

 On loss, the channel clears tracking lock, secondary-code sync, navigation frame sync, and reverse-polarity flags.
 It increments `lost` and returns to idle.
 The scheduler can then attempt re-acquisition, using the last Doppler if the previous lock was long enough and recent enough.

-### 4.15 L6 CSK Tracking
+### 4.16 L6 CSK Tracking

 QZSS L6 signals use code shift keying.
 In the tracking path, the receiver first carrier-wipes one code period and runs an FFT correlator with the selected L6